Communities

 General comments

-eliyahu‭ wrote about 4 years ago
+eliyahu‭ wrote over 4 years ago

 I would suggest instead an idea getting deleted if it doesn't meet a certain positive threshold, it should be deleted if it falls below a certain negative threshold.

-eliyahu‭ wrote about 4 years ago
+eliyahu‭ wrote over 4 years ago

 I've found on Mi Yodeya that if I post something that's not timely it often doesn't get too many votes.
 This is often not a fault of the idea, its more that nobody is interested in it at the time but next time the Parsha rolls around they would be.
 People should be able to post on whatever Parsha they want without fear that it will be automatically deleted because people aren't looking at it now.
 Deleting if it gets a score of -3 or something is a much more reasonable idea.

-Isaac Moses‭ wrote about 4 years ago
+Isaac Moses‭ wrote over 4 years ago

 @eliyahu Good point.
 I purposefully didn't specify a particular threshold; it could be 0 or even (but not likely) a low-magnitude negative.
 How a deletion policy ought to work would depend on the posting policy.
 If only timely responses to particular prompts are invited, then it becomes more reasonable to set a higher threshold.
 Another consideration is that we don't necessarily want posts that just go up and fly under the radar, since that means that there's no community-based quality control.